 - Identify your fixed expenses.
 These will be the expenses that don’t change from month to month.
 This typically includes expenses like rent, utilities, a car payment and student loans, of course.
 Consider making a fixed monthly “savings” expense so you are always saving money in case of a financial emergency.

 - Look at new expenses that arise after graduation.
 There are some expenses that may not have been a factor in college, but are now relevant.
 These may range from the cost of food or transportation, to the cost of insurance.

 - List your variable expenses.
 You typically have some control over the items in this category.
 These are expenses that can be adjusted as your income changes: the cost of entertainment, dining out, furnishing your home or apartment, or traveling.

-As always, First IB is looking out for your financial wellness.
+As always, First Internet Bank is looking out for your financial wellness.
 Feel free to call us toll-free at 1-888-873-3424 with any questions.